Serving all people by providing personalized health and wellness through exemplary care, education and research.

 One of these types of fixations is then put into place:

 External fixation: This is used when internal fixation is not an option.
 Metal pins are put through skin into the fractured bone.
 These pins are attached to a bar that sits outside of the skin on the child’s thigh.
 The pins and bar hold the fractured bone in place while it heals.
 The pins and bar are removed after the fracture has healed.

 Plates and screws: A small metal plate is placed across the femur fracture and held in place by screws.
-The plate and screws are removed after the fracture has healed.
+The plate and screws are often removed after the fracture has healed.

 In rare cases, traction may be needed before casting is done.
 Traction uses a system of ropes, pulleys, and weights attached to metal pins placed into the leg bone.
 The system gently pulls on the leg bones to help them line up straight.